1998 Alma rampage: Attack

 At around 5:30 p.m. on February 26, 1998, Leask shot and killed Willie Morrison in the Alma town hall, leaving behind six Molotov cocktails.
-He then stole a town-owned front-end loader, and drove it into the local water treatment plant, disabling the town's water supply and loosing thousands of gallons to become sheets of ice on the Alma streets.
+He then stole a town-owned front-end loader, and drove it into the local water treatment plant, disabling the town's water supply, leading to the loss of thousands of gallons of water, which resulted in sheets of ice on the Alma streets.
 Afterwards, Leask took the military-surplus heavy equipment and rammed Alma's town hall, fire department, and post office, leaving holes that measured 10 by 15 ft and disrupting telephone service.

 At around 1 a.m., having already set his house on fire, Leask was arrested in a nearby grove, armed with a .45-caliber pistol and a 30.06 rifle.